Baltimore City Sheriff's Office (Maryland)

-The position is elected by the citizens and is without terms limits.
+The Sheriff is an elected office without terms limits.
 The current Sheriff is Sam Cogen, having been in the position since 2022.
-This office should not be confused with the Baltimore County Sheriff's Office, a separate and distinct office serving the jurisdiction of Baltimore County, Maryland, which surrounds but is not a part of Baltimore City.

-Authority & Responsibility
+Functions

-Baltimore City Deputy Sheriffs have the same full law enforcement powers as officers in the Baltimore City Police Department (founded 1853).
-As professional law-enforcement officers, sworn members must meet established standards and successfully complete a rigorous training program as required by the Maryland Police and Correctional Training Commission.
-Being elected as the Sheriff is directly responsible to the citizenry, thus only Deputy Sheriffs have the authority to enforce Civil, Criminal, and Traffic Laws on behalf of the state.
-All sworn members of the sheriff's office are agents of the state of Maryland and thus have authority throughout the entire state, although their direct jurisdictional boundary is the eighth Judicial Circuit of Maryland which is also known as the Circuit Court of Maryland for Baltimore City (prior to the constitutional amendments and court reorganization in the early 1970s, previously known as the "Supreme Bench of Baltimore City").
+Baltimore City Deputy Sheriffs have the same full law enforcement powers as officers in the Baltimore City Police Department.
+As law-enforcement officers, sworn members must meet established standards and successfully complete a rigorous training program as required by the Maryland Police and Correctional Training Commission.
+The Sheriff is directly responsible to the citizenry, thus only the Sheriff and Deputy Sheriffs have the authority to enforce Civil, Criminal, and Traffic Laws on behalf of the state.
+All sworn members of the Sheriff's Office are agents of the state of Maryland and thus have authority throughout the entire state, although their direct jurisdictional boundary is the eighth Judicial Circuit of Maryland which is also known as the Circuit Court of Maryland for Baltimore City (prior to the constitutional amendments and court reorganization in the early 1970s, previously known as the "Supreme Bench of Baltimore City").